madeso/ride/README.md

 # Features needed for a useful state

-* Find in files, find in solution, incremental search, other searches
+* Find in files, find in solution + replace
 * Project file so we can open project with File->Open
 * Have space/tab settings per project so the same settings are used by everyone on the project
 * Implement all missing event handlers.